Kumar899/zhenni-openai-chatbot/assets/README.md

 - ❗ It is forbidden to sell this bot code.
 - ✨ If you like, don't forget to give star to this repository.

-💭 Hope you all like it!
-Don't hesitate to ask me if the explanation I gave is confusing.

 >> Special thx ~ **Zhenni** 🖤